Kandy-IO/kandy-link-js-sdk/docs/kandy-doc.md

 The Track is still active, but is not receiving media any longer.
 An audio track will be silent and a video track will be a black frame.
-It is possible for the track to start receiving media again (see the [media:sourceUnmuted][116] event).
+It is possible for the track to start receiving media again (see the [media:sourceUnmuted][118] event).

 This event is generated outside the control of the SDK.
-This may happen for a local track if the browser or end-user stops allowing the SDK to access the media device, for example.
-This may happen for a remote track during a call when the remote endpoint stops sending media during a hold operation, for example.
+This will predominantely happen for a remote track during network issues, where media will lose frames and be "choppy".
+This may also happen for a local track if the browser or end-user stops allowing the SDK to access the media device, for example.

-Handling this event is only required if you are using `unified-plan` as the `sdpSemantics` setting in the SDK's configuration.
-This setting will become the default in an upcoming release.

 #### Parameters